yatiris/yatiris.github.io/people.md

 ### Past members

-**Hugo Luis Manterola** - Ph.D. student and Postdoc from 2013 to 2020, now Teaching Assistant at UNICEN and software developer at [Lamansys](https://lamansys.com.ar/). <br>
 **Tomás Pérez Cambet** - Undergrad student from 2018 to 2020. <br>
 [**Lucas Lo Vercio**](http://www.pladema.net/llovercio/) - Ph.D. student and Postdoc from 2012 to 2017, now postdoc at University of Calgari (Canada) <br>
 **Pablo Rubí** - Undergrad and Ph.D. student from 2016 to 2017), now Software Developer at Amazon (Seattle, USA) <br>